johnbillion/query-monitor/readme.txt

 ### Privacy Statement

 Query Monitor is private by default and always will be.
-It does not persistently store any of the data that it collects.
 It does not send data to any third party, nor does it include any third party resources.
 [Query Monitor's full privacy statement can be found here](https://querymonitor.com/privacy/).

 ### Accessibility Statement